Last updated: January 21, 2021

 Java is a programming language released in 1995 by Sun Microsystems.
 Oracle Corporation acquired Sun Microsystems in 2009.
 At that time, Oracle became the self-described “steward of Java technology.”
 Many applications and web sites use Java.
-An end-user may need to install a Java Runtime Environment (JRE) on their computer.
+An end-user may need to install a Java Runtime Environment (JRE) on their computer to view Java content.
 JRE runs as a web browser plug-in.
 Due to security flaws that may exist in older versions of Java, it is important to know how to update Java.
 Verify and update Java on your computer using the instructions below for your operating system.

 Java for Windows